 The breed standard offers a wide variety of acceptable colors with none presenting a reason for disqualification.
 Siberian Huskies may be in pure white, or more typically in gray/white, charcoal, copper, agouti, red, sable, and piebald being common examples.

 Eye color typically is blue, but dark eyes or a combination of eye colors conform to the breed standard.
-Breeders have a wide latitude in breeding a variety of interesting looking dogs with healthy body types.
+Breeders have wide latitude in breeding a variety of interesting looking dogs with healthy body types.
 The AKC’s only disqualification of the breed concerns the size of the dog.
 The Siberian Husky was bred to be a medium-size agile dog.
 The breed standard disqualifies dogs exceeding 23 ½ inches and bitches 22 inches at the withers.
 Breeders should keep these numbers in mind when selecting breeding pairs.

 Working & Sledding Programs